LukasNiessen/oidc-explained/README.md

 3. LinkedIn redirects to Google’s OIDC authorization endpoint: https://accounts.google.com/o/oauth2/auth?client_id=...&redirect_uri=...&scope=openid%20profile%20email&response_type=code
    - As you see, LinkedIn passes client_id, redirect_id, scope and response_type as URL params
-   - **Important:** scope includes openid (mandatory for OIDC) plus profile and email.
-It's no longer arbitrary as in OAuth.
+     - **Important:** scope must include openid
+     - profile and email are optional but commonly used
    - redirect_uri is where Google sends the response.
 4. John logs into Google
 5. Google asks: '_LinkedIn wants to access your Google Account_', John clicks '_Allow_'
-6. Google redirects to LinkedIn’s redirect_uri with a one-time authorization code: https://linkedin.com/oidc/callback?code=one_time_code_xyz
+6. Google redirects to the specified redirect_uri with a one-time authorization code.
+For example: https://linkedin.com/oidc/callback?code=one_time_code_xyz
-7. LinkedIn makes a server-to-server request and passes the one-time code, client_id, and client_secret **to get an access token and an ID token (a JWT) from Google.**
+7. LinkedIn makes a server-to-server request to Google
+   - It passes the one-time code, client_id, and client_secret in the request body
+   - Google responds with an **access token and a JWT**
 8. **Finished.** LinkedIn now uses the JWT for authentication and can use the access token to get more info about John's Google account

 ## Addendum